stkjj/astra/readme.txt

 Illustrations used in the Screenshot images are all licensed under Creative Commons ( CC0 ) License ( https://www.humaaans.com/ )
 NOTE: Illustrations can be donwloaded on main page of https://www.humaaans.com/ using 'Download' button hence there are no links to the illustrations.

+Some hand drawn illustrations used are created by Brainstorm Force and released under Creative Commons ( CC0 ) License.

+The same site as screenshot can be imported from here https://websitedemos.net/landing-page-08/.

+For more information, refer to this document on how to create page like in the screenshot -

 = Normalizing styles =